Utkarshn10/Focusly/README.md

 ## Your Support means a lot

-Give a ⭐ to show your support to the project if this project helped you or you like it.
+Give a ⭐ to show support to the project if this project helped you or you like it.

 ## Thanks to all Contributors 💪